Let go. Let go. Let go.

 - The other of Amon's right hand men, Hiroshi Sato, was at first, a Cool Old Guy who supported our heroes.
 Eventually, he's revealed to be the arms manufacturer for the Equalists.
 He's the guy who's responsible for the nearly indestructible mecha tanks, the airships and biplanes, as well as the electric shock gloves.
 But the worst thing about him is his descent into madness as the Book progresses.
 His wife was killed by a firebender, and thus he sees that the next logical step is to eliminate all benders, as an act of revenge.
 He was driven further over the edge when he tried and failed to get his daughter to come over to his side, leading to a confrontation in the mecha tanks that nearly killed her.

 - Amon had Korra on the ropes and could have subdued her if he really wanted to, but saved her for last since he didn't want to make her a martyr.
 Korra, our headstrong hero, was utterly terrified of this man, and had nightmares about him.
 And in one episode, it nearly came true!
 Their first confrontation took place on Aang Memorial Island, in the middle of the night.
 Korra, being as brash as she was, thought that he would honorably face her in a duel.
 Instead, she gets ambushed and held down by Equalists, while Amon appears in the darkness to hold up her face and taunt her, saying he'd leave her for last.
-The aftermath of this scene, with Tenzin trying to comfort Korra as she bursts into tears, makes this whole scene a very uncomfortable allusion to a rape scene.
+This is the first time we see Korra break down in tears.

 - Take it as you will, most likely being a coincidence, but if you listen to this, you'll hear Amon say "I've been forced to hide behind a mask ever since," and then it is reversed, revealing this sinister message: "Servants, I am the night."
 Perhaps just unintentionally creepy, but still creepy nonetheless.